calagator/calagator/DEVELOPMENT.md

     If you're running calagator in a Vagrantbox, add `-b 0.0.0.0` to the bundle exec command to handle requests from the host OS:

     `bundle exec bin/rails server -b 0.0.0.0`

+## Getting Started (Docker edition)

+1. Get the source code: From your command line, run `git clone https://github.com/calagator/calagator.git`, which will create a `calagator` directory with the source code.
+Change into this directory (`cd calagator`) and run the remaining commands from there.

+2. Build the docker image

+        docker compose build

+3. Install Bundler-managed gems, (the actual libraries that this application uses, like Ruby on Rails) by running

+        docker compose run --rm web bundle install

+4. Initialize your database by running:

+        docker compose run --rm web bundle exec rake app:db:migrate app:db:test:prepare